Subscribe to updates

 Councillor Planning Application 'Call Ins'

-From April 2025 to September 2025, there were 41 call-ins, representing 2% of total applications decided.
-Beckenham Town and Copers Cope ward had the highest number of call-ins (9), while several wards had no call-ins.
-Of the called-in cases, 14 were still live, 7 were duplicates or not planning applications, 54 were conditional call-ins determined under delegated authority, and 20 were considered at committee.
+The committee received information on councillor 'call-ins' for planning applications from 1 October 2024, to 30 September 2025.
+During this period, there were 41 call-ins, representing 2% of the total applications decided.
+Of the called-in cases, 54 were conditional call-ins that were able to be determined under delegated authority, and 20 were considered at committee.
 All of the allowed appeals were cases where the officer recommendation was overturned at committee.

 HPR Planning KPIs